AriFordsham/GHCWiki/commentary/compiler/backends/ppr-c.md

 - certain math functions (`sin()`, `cos()` etc.) are already declared because we \#include math.h, so we don't emit declarations for these.
-We need to \#include math.h because some of these fuctions have inline definitions, and we get terrible code otherwise.
+We need to \#include math.h because some of these functions have inline definitions, and we get terrible code otherwise.